apache/incubator-heron/website/content/docs/concepts/topologies.md

 Transform operations are highly flexible operations that are most useful for:

 * operations involving state in [stateful topologies](../../concepts/delivery-semantics#stateful-topologies)
-* operations that don't neatly fit into the other categories
+* operations that don't neatly fit into the other categories or into a lambda-based logic

 Transform operations require you to implement three different methods: